josp70/gridfs-express/README.md

 Other members which are optional are:

-* `fsCollections`: it is and array of string contained the allowed collection names to be used in the query parameter `fs`.
+* `fsCollections`: it is an array of string which contains the allowed collection names to be used in the query parameter `fs`.
 This array is used to validate the query parameter `fs`.
 * `getKeyMetadata`: it is a function which should return an object.
 This